 What is product governance?

-Product governance refers to the active maintenance of ongoing compliance, risk management and protection of product trust.
-Product oversight requires quick access to reliable data and collaboration across the business.
+Product governance refers to the active oversight of ongoing product-led growth strategy, compliance, risk management and protection of product trust.
+Product oversight requires quick access to reliable data, active monitoring and collaboration across the business.

 How can you maximise the benefits?
 How to put an ideal model in place?
 And who should be involved?

-My last article – 5 questions Directors should raise with their Chief Product Officer received a great response and requests for more information.So, we're going to examine the definition of product governance and ideas to ensure compliance for Boards and Chief Product Officers can deliver two essential needs: the growth of the business and making sure this is done in a robust and compliant manner.
+My last article – 5 questions Directors should raise with their Chief Product Officer received a great response and requests for more information.So, we're going to examine the definition of product governance and ideas to ensure compliance so that Boards and Chief Product Officers can deliver two essential needs: the growth of the business and making sure this is done in a robust and compliant manner.

 - What will the future of product governance look like?
 A new trust-centred definition of product governance will enable organisations to improve how they design, distribute and monitor and review their product strategies.

-- In the day-to-day operations, three functions play the important role of ensuring diversity of thought feeds into the strategic lifecycle process: product management and marketing and also legal and risk teams
+- In the day-to-day operations, three functions play the important role of ensuring that diversity of thought feeds into the strategic lifecycle process: product management and marketing and also legal and risk teams

 - Using a digital workspace with automated product lifecycle management and governance to reduce the time and cost of implementing a product governance model.

 Who should be involved in the day-to-day business?

-Board or Governance meetings receive updates on important strategy initiatives, but the endless reams of power point decks don’t make it easy.
+Board or Governance meetings receive updates on important product strategy initiatives, but the endless reams of power point decks don’t make it easy.
 And then, updates on product growth strategy, risk management and legal are all presented separately.
-So out of context.
 Another meeting goes by, and once again, the alignment and transparency you need gets buried.

 Its important to involve the right people and collaborate with business stakeholders.
-We like to start with these clear accountability purpose statements to get diversity of thought on product lifecycle governance:
+We like to start with these clear accountability purpose statements to keep everyone aligned, agile and engaged on product lifecycle governance:

-Accountable for product governance including design and monitoring and review each product - end to end - for growth, compliance and product trust.
-The baseline for product trust is meeting product regulatory obligations.
+Accountable for product governance including design and monitoring and review each product - end to end - for organic growth, customer engagement and product trust.

 An introduction to product governance concepts